How Much Do Accent Coaches Charge? Pricing and Rates for Accent Training Services

 $60 → $75 → $100+ per session

-Most instructors begin small while refining their teaching approach.
+Most instructors start small while refining their teaching approach.

-In many cases, that simply means working with one or two students at first while building confidence and gaining experience.
+In many cases, that means working with one or two students at first while building confidence and gaining experience.
+This stage is often where instructors begin to see how their existing skills translate into real, measurable progress for their students.

-Because accent coaching is a specialized service, even a small number of students can create meaningful income.
+Because accent coaching is a specialized service, even a small number of students can lead to meaningful income without needing a large number of clients.

 Why Structure Makes Pricing Easier